-The San Mateo Career Advancement Academy's mission is to provide career technical education in a supportive learning environment and prepare students for high wage careers.
+The San Mateo Career Advancement Academy's mission is to provide career technical education in a supportive learning environment and prepare students for high wage careers and additional opportunities in higher education.

 The San Mateo Community College Career Advancement Academy (San Mateo CAA) offers courses that bridge students into higher wage employment opportunities and college degrees through job training and basic skills programs that provide contextualized education designed to help individuals who are seeking a new career path.